-The persistence of a general trend of a 10 to 12 beats per minute rise in heart rate for each one-degree Celsius rise in temperature with tight confidence intervals suggests a new lens with which to look at heart rate in relation to illness identification.
+The persistence of a general trend of a 10-12 bpm rise in heart rate for each 1 °C rise in temperature with tight CIs suggests a new lens with which to look at heart rate in relation to illness identification.
 The fact that the association doesn't hold for respiratory rate may indicate either a difference in the accuracy of the methods of taking the observation (digital probes for heart rate versus manual counting for respiratory rate) or that heart rate is a less dynamic variable than originally thought.